 With considerable energy, time and dedication, the collaboration has raised sufficient funding to begin the drop in center and street outreach.
 At the same time, the collaboration is actively building partnerships with the City, County, CBO’s and other service providers to leverage and connect comprehensive services to women in need while building safer neighborhoods.

-Significant funders of this program include the Zilber Foundation, Impact100, Siebert Lutheran Foundation, Sisters of St. Joseph of The Third Order of St. Francis, House of Hospitality, United Way of Greater Milwaukee and Waukesha County, and the Catholic Community Foundation.
+Recent major contributors of this program include the Zilber Foundation, Impact100, Ascension Lutheran Church, Hephatha Lutheran Church, Greater Milwaukee Foundation, School Sisters of St. Francis, Sisters of St. Joseph of The Third Order of St. Francis, Sinsinawa Dominicans, School Sisters of Notre Dame, Sisters of St. Agnes, Sisters of St. Francis of Assisi, Sisters of Charity of St. Joan Antida, United Way of Greater Milwaukee and Waukesha County, the Women's Fund of Greater Milwaukee, and the Catholic Community Foundation.